TheMrityunjayPathak/Supermarket-Sales-Analysis/README.md

 ## Conclusion

-- The Exploratory Data Analysis (EDA) of the Supermarket Sales Dataset has provided a comprehensive understanding of the sales dynamics, customer behaviors and regional performance of the supermarket chain.

-- This analysis has provided a detailed understanding of various factors influencing supermarket performance.
+Here are some key findings about the analysis :

+- Analyzed purchasing pattern of 9000+ Customers of Supermarket.

+- More than 15% of the products sold were Snacks.

+- More than 32% of the sales were occurred in West Region of the Supermarket.

+- Health Drinks and Soft Drinks are the most profitable category in Beverages.

+- November was the most profitable month contributing about 15% of the Total Annual Profits.

 <div align='left'>